samtingleff/jchronic/README.markdown

 ## Credits ##
 This was originally written by Mike Schrag as part of the WONDER project.

+Additional contributions have since been made by @brianm, @ewanmellor, and @samtingleff.

 ## License ##
 The MIT license.
 See LICENSE.